Downtown Eastside: Housing

-Both homelessness and substandard housing are major issues in the DTES, that compound the neighbourhood's problems with addiction and mental illness.
+Both homelessness and substandard housing are major issues in the DTES that compound the neighbourhood's problems with addiction and mental illness.
 In 2012, there were 846 homeless people in the greater DTES area, including 171 who were not in some form of shelter.
 The DTES homeless made up approximately half of the city's total homeless population, over a third of whom are Indigenous.

 Thousands of DTES residents live in SROs, which provide low-cost rooms without private kitchens or bathrooms, Although conditions in SROs vary considerably, they have become notorious for their squalor and chaos.
-Many are more than 100 years old and in extreme disrepair, with shortages of basic necessities such as heat and functioning plumbing.
+Many are over 100 years old and in extreme disrepair, with shortages of necessities such as heat and functioning plumbing.
 In 2007, it was reported that four out of five rooms had bed bugs, cockroaches, and fire code violations.
-Even at their best, the SROs have a lack of living space that results in tenants spending more time in the public spaces of the DTES, including its street-based drug scene.
+Even at their best, the SROs lack living space, resulting in tenants spending more time in the public areas of the DTES, including its street-based drug scene.

-SRO landlords have often been called "slumlords" for failing to fix problems, and illegally evicting tenants.
-The city has often been slow to force SRO owners to make major repairs, saying that owners could not afford to make them without raising rents.
+SRO landlords have often been called "slumlords" for failing to fix problems and illegally evicting tenants.
+The city has often been slow to force SRO owners to make significant repairs, saying that owners could not afford to make them without raising rents and adversely affecting affordability.